Trayvon Martin's killer leaves Florida jail

 Zimmerman attorney Mark O'Mara, appearing in on CBS's "This Morning" program, said there had been no recent threats against his client but his whereabouts still are expected to remain secret until his next appearance in court.

-The court filings also showed that Zimmerman entered a written plea of not guilty and requested a trial by jury when he made his initial appearance in court on April 12.

-Zimmerman, who is white and Hispanic, has said he shot the 17-year-old Martin, who lived near Miami, in self-defense.
-The confrontation occurred as Martin was returning to the home of his father's fiancee in the community after buying candy from a convenience store.
+Zimmerman, who is white and Hispanic, has said he shot the 17-year-old Martin in self-defence in a confrontation that occurred as Martin was returning to his father's house in the community after buying candy from a convenience store.

 Police initially declined to arrest Zimmerman, citing Florida's "Stand Your Ground" law, which allows people to use deadly force when they believe they are in danger of being killed or suffering great bodily harm.